Kier73/Generative-Processing-In-Rust/README.md

 5. **Procedural Synthesis**: For large fields (VRAM), use a scale-invariant DPF (Feistel) to resolve coordinates on-demand.

 ---
-## Levels of Abstraction

-The Generative Processor is a result of development on a larger project called the Virtual Layer.

-**level 1**: The Virtual Layer is the memoization and prediction of input and output for structured algorithms.
-Made possible by deterministic hashing, geometric framing and procedural generation.
-Navigation to seeded hash based coordinates inside vast virtual spaces is undertaken by number theoretic transforms, residue number systems and timestamps.
-Enabling bit-exact, reproducible and homomorphic execution of structured processes with low memory overhead over consistent time.

-**Level 2**: The assertion that applying geometric framing to algorithms and functions inside virtual address spaces and time, provides the method of replacing iterative computation.
-To instead define the shape of a task or input, and navigate or observe the output from a coordinate to generate a result.
-Transforming semantic and measured information into a traversable dimension, and virtual memory into a generative process of attention.

-**level 3**: Any information that has a consensus Ground result, logical operation and intention from an observing structure, can be transformed in a Scale invariant procedurally generated space of memory.
-The confirmed ground result is the point of entry in time for perceiving all possible transformations of the information, based on the structure of its logical operation.
-Navigation of this information space is maintained by the capacity of the observing structure to maintain the energy for coherent perception of the information space, and the intention of continuing or tracing the transforms made possible by the logical operation through time.

----
 License: MIT/Apache-2.0
 © 2026 Kieran Vanderburgh | Part of the Virtual Layer Project.